 The Sacramental Program is a wonderful partnership between Emmaus, St Alipius Primary School, St Francis Xavier Primary School and the St Alipius Parish to support the sacramental life of our children.

-The plans for this year saw the Parish alter the years of reception of the sacraments.
-Students in Grade 3 will celebrate the Sacrament of Confirmation and students in Grade 4 will celebrate the Sacraments of Reconciliation and Eucharist.
+Students in Grade 3 celebrate the Sacrament of Confirmation and students in Grade 4 celebrate the Sacraments of Reconciliation and Eucharist.